Buddhist Foundations

 Precepts, Truths, and the Path

 These three teachings are the backbone of Buddhist practice in Recovery Dharma.
 The Five Precepts invite ethical choices that keep us and our community safe.
-The Four Noble Truths describe the pattern of suffering and craving and the real possibility of recovery.
+The Four Noble Truths describe how suffering (dukkha) begins with a fundamental misalignment between how things actually are and how we want them to be, and how craving emerges from that misunderstanding.
 The Eightfold Path is the practical way we walk that freedom: wisdom, ethics, and meditation in everyday life.
 None of this is dogma, it’s an invitation.
 Guidance to try, notice, and keep going with kindness.

 The Five Precepts